Citytracking/dotspotting/README.md

 Known Knowns
 --

++ Database indexes and other optimizations are not even close to being considered "done".

 + Dotspotting has proven to be fussy and problematic installing using the default OS X Apache + PHP binaries.
 We're not sure why but are continuing to poke at the problem.
 It works fine using tools like [MAMP](http://www.mamp.info/), though.